A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

 |Custom Deadline Time||String||CreateDate.Value.AddHours(48).GetDateTimeFormats('t').ToString|

 * In Progress is the first state after Planned state when a Planned state is defined.
-Or, it is a next state after initial one otherwise.
+Or, it is the next state after the initial one otherwise.

 ** Day, month, and year of a date are displayed in Date custom fields.
 Precise time is truncated and not displayed.

-Using conditional operators, multiple formulas may be combined into single advanced one.
+Using conditional operators, multiple formulas may be combined into a single advanced one.